man1989/nibble-db/README.md

 # nibble-db
-small database which uses nodejs fs module to store you data
+small database which uses nodejs fs module to store your data
 ### Prerequisites
 you need to have node version 6 and above
 ### installing